roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Use a StatefulSet to create a stateful application.md

 |        -   Click **Select Image Version** and select an image version.
 If you do not specify an image version, the latest image version is used.
         -   You can select the following image pull policies:

-            -   **ifNotPresent**: If the image you want to pull is found in the region where the cluster is deployed, the local image is used.
+            -   **ifNotPresent**: If the image that you want to pull is found on your on-premises machine, the image on your on-premises machine is used.
 Otherwise, ACK pulls the image from the corresponding repository.
-            -   **Always**: ACK pulls the image from the repository each time the application is deployed or expanded.
+            -   **Always**: ACK pulls the image from Container Registry each time the application is deployed or scaled out.
-            -   **Never**: ACK uses only local images.
+            -   **Never**: ACK uses only images on your on-premises machine.
-**Note:** If you select **Image Pull Policy**, no image pull policy is applied for the deployment of the application.
+**Note:** If you select **Image Pull Policy**, no image pull policy is applied.

-        -   To pull the image without a secret, click **Set Image Pull Secret** to set a secret for pulling images.
+        -   To pull the image without a password, click **Set Image Pull Secret** to set a Secret that is used to pull the image.
 For more information, see [Use aliyun-acr-credential-helper to pull images without a password](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Image/Use aliyun-acr-credential-helper to pull images without a password.md). |
         |Resource Limit|You can specify an upper limit for the CPU, memory, and ephemeral storage space that the container can consume.
 This prevents the container from occupying an excess amount of resources.
 The CPU resource is measured in millicores \(one thousandth of one core\).
 The memory resource is measured in MiB.
 The ephemeral storage resource is measured in GiB.|
         |Required Resources|The amount of CPU and memory resources that are reserved for this application.
 These resources are exclusive to the container.
 This prevents the application from becoming unavailable when other services or processes occupy these resources.|
         |Container Start Parameter|        -   stdin: specifies that start parameters defined in the console are sent to the container.